ValRCS/LU_PySem_2020_1/README.md

 ## Syllabus

-* Python Standart Library  (argparse, Collections, etc)
+* Python Standard Library  (argparse, Collections, etc)
 * Machine Learning with Pytorch (we did Tensorflow last semester)
 * Text recognition and training with Tesseract
 * Natural Language Processing with NLTK and other tools